slamii/slamii.github.io/_posts/2019-03-23-Window-functions.md

 <p class="excerpt">Window functions in MySQL and PostgrSQL.</p>

-### What is it?
+### Outline with an example

 Window functions are functions applied to sets of rows.
-An SQL query using window function defines for each processed row a set of rows called a *window* and this window provides the context for the functions to operate within. *Windowing* means applying calculations to a set of rows and returning a single value.
-Without an example this sounds uselessly abstract, so let's be quick to fix this:
+An SQL query using window function defines for each processed row a set of rows called a *window* and this window provides the context for the window functions to operate within. *Windowing* means applying calculations to a set of rows and returning a single value.
+Let's be quick to jump to an example:

 <div class="gist-wrapper"><script src="https://gist.github.com/slamii/74853d572c88c37e709d420d2409017d.js"></script></div>